 In 2009, in an effort to be more intentional about loving our neighbor, Truth Spring was born.

 1. Housing: In essence, the housing initiative serves to provide low-income families the opportunity to own a quality, affordable home in North Highland while agreeing to uphold and carry out the mission of Truth Spring.
 Homes are renovated using skilled labor from right here in North Highland.

 2. Education: Truth Spring understands that families in a neighborhood like North Highland desperately need their lives to be realigned with God’s purposes – to know Him and walk with Him.
 They also realized it was very hard to do this when you only see the families and the children for 2-3 hours a week on Sunday.
 So, in an effort to bring about generational change they sought to start a private, Christian school designed for children in North Highland.
 It is called Truth Spring Academy.
 After years of prayer, ingesting counsel and fundraising, Truth Spring Academy opened its doors on August 10th, 2015.
 Truth Spring Academy exists to align these students with their God-given destinies by providing a quality education that focuses on: rigorous academics, character development based on God’s word, and servant leadership traits.

-My wife likes to summarize the last 10 years this way, “At first we cried over the thought of having to live and be a part of the North Highland community.
-Now we cry out of humility and joy that God would actually allow us to be a part of what He is doing in the North Highland community.”
+My wife likes to summarize the last 13 years this way, “At first we cried over the thought of having to live and be a part of the North Highland community.
+Now we cry out of humility and joy regarding the opportunity God has given us to be a part of what He is doing in the North Highland community.”

-We have truly seen and experienced the favor of the Lord resting upon our community over the last 11 years and we are excited to see what He has in store for the next 10 years.
-We invite you to join us in this amazing journey and to allow God to write you into the story of the redemption and redevelopment of the North Highland community.
+We have truly seen and experienced the favor of the Lord resting upon our community over the last 13 years and we are excited to see what He has in store for the next 13 years.
+We invite you to join us in this amazing journey and to allow God to write you into the story of His redemption and redevelopment of the North Highland community.

 – Rob and Carrie Strickland